code-iai/iai_kinect2/README.md

 There are many reasons why `kinect2_bridge` might not working.
 The first thing to find out whether the problem is related to `kinect2_bridge` or `libfreenect2`.
 A good tool for testing is `Protonect`, it is a binary located in `libfreenect2/build/bin/Protonect`.
-It uses libfreenect directly with a minimal dependency on other libraries, so it is a good tool for the first tests.
+It uses libfreenect2 directly with a minimal dependency on other libraries, so it is a good tool for the first tests.

 Execute:
 - `./Protonect gl` to test OpenGL support.